MobileRobots/libPowerballArm/README.md

 This library relies on Linux kernel CAN support (SocketCAN), i.e. the `can0` socket interface must be available through Linux.
 See
 <http://robots.mobilerobots.com/wiki/Linux_SocketCAN> for information on
-SocketCAN including how to configure the "can0" interface using the Linux `ip` command.
+SocketCAN including how to configure the CAN interface(s) using the Linux `ip` command.
+To bring an interface up, use these commands:

+   sudo ip link set can0 type can bitrate 125000 sudo ip link set up can0

 It has been teasted with the ESD USB-CAN adapter (`esdcan` Linux driver module) and Peak USB-CAN adapter (`pcan_usb` Linux driver module).